Tips and tricks

 If the build is missing a Python package, you should add it to pyproject.toml.

-If you need a build tool (e.g. cmake, automake, ninja), you can install it through a package manager like apt/yum, brew or choco, using the CIBW_BEFORE_ALL option.
+If you need a build tool (e.g. cmake, automake, ninja), you can install it through a package manager like apt/yum, brew or choco, using the before-all option.

 • the bundled library doesn't accidentally increase the minimum system requirements (such as the minimum macOS version)